Did you know the average American will eat about 28 pigs in total in their lifetime? Clearly, we love our pork.

 But if you are going to eat pork, then you might want to know how to raise your own, and if you are going to raise it then you must know how to properly butcher it too.

-Yet, you have to wonder, is butchering a pig like butchering everything else?
+Yet, you have to wonder, when you butcher a pig, is it like butchering everything else?
 How do you properly and humanely butcher a pig?

 Well, you are in luck because my husband and I recently butchered a couple of pigs.

-Now, I’m going to share how we did it.
+Now, I’m going to share how to butcher a pig.

 How to Butcher a Pig: